Top 4 Tips on Finding a Mentor That Will Help You Grow Your Business

 The amazing thing about finding a great mentor is that they can give you tools and content that you can directly apply to your business and even your life.

-For example in our membership, Creative Crafting Club, we share with our members our exact marketing strategies and materials, processes, tools, step by step lesson plans.
+For example, in our membership, Creative Crafting Club, we share with our members our exact marketing strategies and materials, processes and tools - everything it takes to start and grow a thriving creative club.
 We share all the things that we’ve had to learn the hard way so that our members don’t have to make the same mistakes we did.

 #3: Be willing to invest in a great mentor

-You can google until you’re blue in the face, watch free YouTube videos, and try to piece things together yourself, but the beautiful thing about investing in a mentor that comes in the form of let’s say a membership program, is that you can stop wasting your time guessing and really get the answers you need from somebody that you know has gone before you with a proven roadmap.
+You can Google until you’re blue in the face, watch free YouTube videos, and try to piece things together yourself, but the beautiful thing about investing in a mentor that comes in the form of a membership program is that you can stop wasting your time guessing.
+You can instantly and easily get the answers you need from somebody that you know has gone before you and has a proven roadmap of what to do (and NOT to do) so you can save tons of time and not make the same mistakes.

 It is scary to invest in yourself?
 Yes.